asokratis/python-currency-anywhere/README.md

 If you want to give out a hand, create an issue or pull request and categorize it with the following labels:
 * **Maintainance:** Reporting bugs.
 Fixing bugs.
 Refactoring code.
 Unit testing.
 * **Flexibility:** Adding more currency service providers, such as [European Central Bank Feed](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml), as well cryptocurrency API services, such as [coinapi](https://www.coinapi.io/pricing) and [cryptocompare](https://min-api.cryptocompare.com/).
-* **Convenience:** The ability to use multiple sources for a single output (i.e. Give me output X that uses service provider Y to get currency A, B, C, and service provider Z to get currency D, E, F)

 ### Versions
 **Current Version:** [0.11](README.md#version-011)